vdtdg/dev-toolbox/README.md

 - SEO optimization: how to make sure this toolbox ranks in various Search engines?
 - OpenGraph (og) tags to do.
 - Extend the HTTP Helper to do more than query with JSON bodies, and display the response headers.
-- Rework all components to give them a homogeneous design.

 ## License